swaptacular/swpt_accounts/protocol.rst

    Along with ``debtor_id``, identifies the sender's account.

 transfer_id : int64
    The opaque ID generated for the prepared transfer.
-This MUST always be a positive number.
 This ID, along with ``debtor_id`` and ``creditor_id``, uniquely identifies the prepared transfer that has to be finalized.

 committed_amount : int64
    The amount that has to be transferred.
 This MUST be a non-negative